TheMobileDeVs/Expecting/README.md

 ## Overview
 ### Description

-To remind pregnant women to do the various things deemed neccesary to have a healthy pregnancy.
+A simple reminder app.

 ### App Evaluation

 - **Category:** Health and Lifestyle
 - **Mobile:** This app would be optimized for mobile use
-- **Story:** Allows users to have a reliable scorce to keep them alert and conscius of neccesary tasks or actions during their pregnancy
+- **Story:** Allows users to have a reliable scorce to keep them alert and conscius of neccesary tasks or actions
-- **Market:** Pregnant Women
+- **Market:** General Public
-- **Habit:** This app would be used based on how often the user may need to be remineded of a pregnancy related necessity
+- **Habit:** This app would be used based on how often the user may need to be remineded of taks
 - **Scope:**

 ## Product Spec